sobjornstad/TiddlyRemember/README.md

 ## Use

-Currently, question-and-answer pairs are supported
+TiddlyRemember can generate question-and-answer pairs and cloze deletions.
+We'll start by looking at pairs; cloze deletions work similarly.

+### Q&A

-    with the use of the `rememberq` TiddlyWiki macro.
+Question-and-answer cards are created with the `rememberq` TiddlyWiki macro.
-Support for cloze deletions is planned.
 Here's an example:

 ```